alex-james-vukovity/react-file-structure/README.md

 Lift stands for:

 ### L: Locate.
-Make locating files quick and intutive.
+Make locating files quick and intuitive.

 Consider creating a folder for a component when it has multiple accompanying files (interface, test, validation, mock, utilities etc).